Shashank-Gangireddy/Consensuss/README.md

 ## How it works

 1. On a YouTube `/watch` page, a badge appears next to the video title.
-2. Click it (or use the toolbar popup) to scroll through and scrape the first ~40-200 top-level comments directly from the page DOM — no YouTube Data API, no Google Cloud key or quota needed.
+2. Click it (or use the toolbar popup) to scroll through and scrape the comments directly from the page DOM — no YouTube Data API, no Google Cloud key or quota needed.
-3. The title + comments are sent to your chosen LLM provider (OpenAI, Anthropic, or Gemini) using an API key you supply and that never leaves your browser except to call that provider directly.
+3. The title + comments are sent to your chosen LLM provider (OpenAI, Anthropic, or Gemini) using an API key you supply.
 4. The model returns:
    - a **1-10 rating** and a **verdict** (Confirmed / Mixed / Debunked / etc.)
    - a plain-language summary with supporting/contradicting points